HelTecAutomation/HeltecDocs/en/source/gateway/ht-m00/qucik_start.md

 ## Configure the gateway

-The HT-M00 gateway has been burned with related programs before leaving the factory, you can use it with just a few simple operations.
+The HT-M00 gateway has already downloaded the relevant program when it leaves the factory, you can use it with just a few simple operations.

 ![](img/quick_start/01.png)